 I will just go ahead and admit that I am a pumpkin fanatic.
-Pumpkin pie, pumpkin-spiced lattes, pumpkin chili – it never gets old for me.
+Pumpkin pie, pumpkin-spiced lattes, pumpkin chili – I never get tired of pumpkin.
 And this Homemade Pumpkin Bread is on my list of favorite pumpkin recipes.
 And you know, while I always hesitate to say that a recipe is the best because there are so many great recipes out there, my family really does think this is the best pumpkin bread.
 (And if you love pumpkin recipes as I do, check out my recipe for Apple Butter Pumpkin Pie with Pecan Streusel.)

 We enjoy a fancy dessert around here, but it’s not something that I make (or want to eat) every day.
 But a seasonal quick bread like this pumpkin bread is just perfect to have around on a daily basis.
 It makes a great snack or treat for after dinner that is healthy-ish and not too decadent.
 It has just a hint of sweetness and a little bit of fall spice, and I sometimes top a slice with a little peanut butter or almond butter for a little extra protein.

-- For the oil in this recipe, use whatever kind of oil you prefer for baking.
-I like sunflower oil, organic canola, or melted and cooled coconut oil.
+- For the oil in this recipe, use whatever type of oil you prefer for baking.
+I like grapeseed oil, sunflower oil, or melted and cooled coconut oil.